Blog

 There are also reporting requirements for payers of interest and dividends.
 Detailed instructions for these payments can be found at www.irs.gov as well as instructions and information for the 1099-NEC and 1099-MISC.

 Not sure how to classify contractors?
-Check out these two posts.
+Check out this post about the FLSA Worker Classification Rule.

 Taxable Fringe Benefits Summary